-Regular maintenance and cleaning will keep a humidifier in good working order and help patients enjoy a fresher therapy experience.
-Find answers to frequently asked questions about cleaning humidifiers here.
+Regular maintenance and cleaning will keep your humidifier in good working order and help you to enjoy a fresher therapy experience.
+Find answers to your most frequently asked questions about cleaning your humidifier here.

-Q. How often should my patient clean the humidifier water tub?
+How often should I clean the water tub of my therapy device?

-Patients should not use any of the following to clean their humidifiers as these solutions may cause damage and reduce the life of the product:
+Please do not use any of the following to clean your humidifier as these solutions may cause damage and reduce the life of the product:

 - Bleach, chlorine-, alcohol- or ammonia-based solutions

 - Moisturising, antibacterial or glycerine based soaps

 - Water softening and unapproved descaling agents

 For your convenience, here are the cleaning instructions for ResMed’s heated humidifier:

 - Wash the disassembled tub lid, plate and base in warm water using a mild detergent.